ragunathjawahar/android-saripaar/README.md

 Using Saripaar?
 ---------------------
-[Tweet] to me with your Google Play URL and I'll add your app to the list :)
+[Tweet] me with your Google Play URL and I'll add your app to the list :)

 Icon         | App           | Icon         | App           | Icon         | App
 ------------ | ------------- | ------------ | ------------- | ------------ | -------------